Scaffold-Stark/ss2-docs/docs/recipes/GetCurrentBalanceFromAccount.md

 ---
 sidebar_position: 1
 title: Get the Current Balance of the Connected Account
-description: Learn how to display the ETH balance and address of an account in your dApp.
+description: Learn how to display the ETH and STRK balance and address of an account in your dApp.
 ---

 # Get the Current Balance of the Connected Account

-This recipe shows how to fetch and display the ETH balance of the currently connected account.
+This recipe shows how to fetch and display the ETH and STRK balance of the currently connected account.

 <details open>
 <summary>Here is the full code, which we will be implementing in the guide below:</summary>